soffes/GradientView/Readme.markdown

-# GradientView
+# Gradient View

 Easily use gradients in UIKit.
-GradientView is a simple UIView wrapper around CGGradient.
+Gradient View is a simple UIView wrapper around CGGradient.

-GradientView is tested on iOS 7-8 and requires ARC.
+Gradient View is tested on iOS 8.
 Released under the [MIT license](LICENSE).

 ## Usage